sframe-wg/sframe/draft-ietf-sframe-enc.md

 sender.
 Evicting a participant requires each sender to send a fresh sender key to all receivers.

+It is up to the application to decide when sender keys are updated.
+A sender key may be updated by sending a new `base_key` (updating the key generation) or by hashing the current `base_key` (updating the ratchet step).
+Ratcheting the key forward is useful when adding new receivers to an SFrame-based interaction, since it assures that the new receivers can't decrypt any media encrypted before they were added.
+If a sender wishes to assure the opposite property when removing a receiver (i.e., ensuring that the receiver can't decrypt media after they are removed), then the sender will need to distribute a new sender key.

 ## MLS

 The Messaging Layer Security (MLS) protocol provides group authenticated key